cedar-policy/rfcs/text/0037-null-context-entity-data.md

 ## Motivation

-We want to support users passing generic JSON data as a request context with minimal preprocessing requirements.
+A goal when designing entity and context parsing for Cedar was to support users passing generic JSON data as a request context with minimal preprocessing requirements.
 We do this by constructing, for example, Cedar records from JSON objects and Cedar strings from JSON strings.
-Notably, however, we will not construct any request context if there is a `null` JSON value appearing _anywhere_ in the JSON data, requiring that users who may have `null` in their context preprocess their data to remove it.
+Notably, however, we do not construct any request context if there is a `null` JSON value appearing _anywhere_ in the JSON data, requiring that users who may have `null` in their context preprocess their data to remove it.
+This becomes a problem when a users includes `null` in their data, expecting that it will be accepted like most other JSON data, but then encounter an unexpected error.

 ## Detailed design

+This RFC proposes ignoring `null` values _only_ when they occur as thj value of a record attribute while continuing to error on `null` elsewhere.
+This is based on the observation that, while we can't handle `null` in all situations, a `null` value appearing record attribute can reasonably be treated as explicitly marking the attribute _not_ present in the record.

+### JSON Parsing Background

-To build the attributes for a context or entity, we accept a generic [JSON value](https://www.json.org/json-en.html) with a few limitation:
+To build the attributes for a context or entity, Cedar currently accept a generic [JSON value](https://www.json.org/json-en.html) with a few limitation:

 1. If the value is an object, it must not contain the same attribute twice.
 If it contains the reserved attributes `__expr`, `__entity`, or `__extn`, then it may also be rejected based on specific rules for these escapes.
 2. If the value is a number, it must be an integer.
 A JSON value could be a fractional (e.g, `1.0`) or exponential (e.g., `1e0`) value, but these are not permitted.